ADGEfficiency/dsr-rl/PITCHME.md

 Sparse

 A well defined reward signal is often a limit for applications of RL
-- i.e. autonomous driving - whats the reward?
+- autonomous driving - whats the reward?

----
 ### Agent

 Our agent is the **learner and decision maker**